Sujaykatmania/Japa-Counter/README.md

 # Japa Counter

 A premium, minimalist digital counter designed for spiritual practices.
-Built with Flutter, this app offers a serene, distraction-free environment for chanting mantras with advanced haptic feedback and OLED-friendly visuals.
+Built with Flutter, this app offers a serene, environment for chanting mantras with advanced haptic feedback and OLED-friendly visuals.

 ##  Features